Blackberry Crisp with Oats

 Step#3: Serve with Ice Cream

-But when it’s served warm, the ice cream melts slowly.
-It combines with the blackberry syrup for the most fantastic summer combination!
+• But when it’s served warm, the ice cream melts slowly.
+It combines with the blackberry syrup for the most fantastic summer combination!ย

-Please leave a Rating and a Review Below!
+Leave a Rating and Review

 Blackberry Crumble in white ramekins with Ice Cream Melting

-Easy Blackberry Crumble Recipe
+Easy Blackberry Crisp with Oats Recipe

 Yield: 6